guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"data_name": name of the data source``
 - ``"min_dcount_host": minimal accepted number of distinct count hosts, must be an integer or any to disable the feature``
-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+- ``"update_comment": Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 *External:*